 (2) Unless countermanded by a judge or registrar before it has effect, the order has effect according to its terms.

-[Rule 44C inserted in Gazette 17 Jun 2011 p.
+[Rule 44C inserted: Gazette 17 Jun 2011 p.
 2160.]

 44D.
 Parties to be notified of case being on Inactive Cases List and to advise clients